-We make estimates and judgments in determining our provision for income taxes.
+We make estimates and judgments in determining the need for a provision for income taxes, including the estimation of our taxable income or loss for each full fiscal year.
 We have accumulated significant deferred tax assets.
 Deferred income taxes reflect the tax effects of net operating loss and tax credit carryovers and temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
 Realization of deferred tax assets is dependent upon future earnings, if any.
 We are uncertain of the timing and amount of any future earnings.
-Accordingly, except for \$0.7 million of deferred tax assets recognized on our balance sheet as of March 31, 2007, we fully offset the net deferred tax assets with a valuation allowance.
+Accordingly, except for \$0.5 million of deferred tax assets recognized on our balance sheet and included in other assets as of March 31, 2008, we fully offset the net deferred tax assets with a valuation allowance.
+The non-current tax liability of \$0.6 million recorded at March 31, 2008 provides a source of future taxable income against which the non-current deferred tax asset of \$0.5 million was recognized without offset by a valuation allowance.
 We may in the future determine that more of our deferred tax assets will likely be realized, in which case we will reduce our valuation allowance in the quarter in which such determination is made.
 If the valuation allowance is reduced, we may recognize a benefit from income taxes in our statement of operations in that period.
+We classify interest and penalties recognized pursuant to FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes" as interest expense.